 What kinds of cycle wear designs were emerging during this period?
 What social issues did they reflect and resist?

-What role did bloomers play in C19th cycling?
+What role did bloomers (and attending ideas around rational dress) play in C19th cycling?

 How did they enable/inhibit women’s freedom of movement?

-What can we learn from re-making these garments?
+What can we learn from re-making and wearing these garments?

 Why does cycle wear (still) matter?